-- Common Name
+- Scientific Name

 Pronunciation: my-oh-tis cal-a-forn-a-cus

-The California myotis ranges throughout western North America from southern Alaska south into Guatemala and is one of the most abundant bats in desert scrub habitats, though it also can be found in oak and ponderosa pine woodlands.
-Throughout its range it roosts beneath loose bark and in crevices of old snags, as well as in tree crevices.
-It also forms small maternity colonies in cliff crevices, buildings, and bridges.
+The California myotis ranges throughout western North America, from southern Alaska south into Guatemala, and is one of the most abundant bats in desert scrub habitats.
+It also can be found in oak and ponderosa pine woodlands.
+Throughout its range, it roosts beneath loose bark and in crevices of old dead and dying trees.
+It also forms small maternity colonies in cliffs, buildings, and bridges.

 These bats are among North America’s smallest, enabling them to feed on especially tiny insect prey.
-It was not until miniature radio-transmitters could be outfitted to weigh less than half a gram that these bats could be tracked and their roosts identified.
+It was not until miniature radio transmitters could be outfitted to weigh less than half a gram that these bats could be tracked and their roosts identified.